metagov/gateway/docs/installation.rst

 1. Create a metagov app and get the app ID.
 You can follow `this guide <https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app>`_.
 Don't forget to `set permissions and subscribe to events <https://docs.github.com/en/developers/apps/managing-github-apps/editing-a-github-apps-permissions>`_.
 2. On Github, generate and download a `private key <https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#generating-a-private-key>`_.
 Put the private key in the github plugin folder.
-3. In your Django app's ``settings.py`` file, fill in the GitHub values in ``METAGOV_SETTINGS``.
+3. In your Django app's ``.env`` file, fill in the GitHub values.
 Put the app ID in the file as well as the path to your private key.

 The plugin should now work.
 To use the app in their community, an admin will have to install the app manually on Github.
 They will then provide the installation ID and organization name as configuration parameters when enabling the plugin.
 We are working to make this process smoother in the future.